 By Auguste Turnier, MD, Virtua Gastroenterologist

-How completely inconvenient…you've spent weeks preparing a keynote presentation and your stomach has decided to turn against you.
+How completely inconvenient…you've spent weeks preparing a presentation and your stomach has decided to turn against you.
 With your gut churning and gurgling, how are you going to get through it with a straight face?
 It seems as though stomach pain, nausea, or other types of gastrointestinal (GI) distress are out to get you at the worst possible times.

 You can’t always control your body’s response.
 But, with some helpful prevention and treatment tips, you can manage GI issues when they strike.